nyilin/markdown-cv/index.md

 ### Conference Presentations

+`2021`
+Weighted analyses of survival outcomes under complex study designs: An R implementation. *14th International Conference of the ERCIM WG on Computational and Methodological Statistics, invited oral presentation*

 `2019`
 Conditional probit model for robust inference on change in continuous outcomes. *40th Annual Conference of the International Society for Clinical Biostatistics, oral presentation*